-Under the GDPR and the PIPL, some individuals have the right to request erasure or deletion, of their personal information.
+Under the GDPR, some individuals have the right to request erasure, i.e. the destruction of their personal records.

-In the event that an eligible individual makes such a request, the information will only be destroyed in line with the University's obligations under the State Records Act 1998 (NSW) and any other applicable legislation.
+In the event that an eligible individual makes a request that the University destroy their personal information, the information will only be destroyed in line with the University's obligations under the State Records Act 1998 (NSW) and any other applicable legislation.